ajchin/ajchin.github.io/index.md

 ## about

 I completed my PhD in [Statistics](https://statistics.stanford.edu/) at Stanford in March 2019, working with [Johan Ugander](https://web.stanford.edu/~jugander/).
-My thesis was on causal inference under interference.
+My thesis on causal inference under interference received the Ingram Olkin Interdisciplinary Research Award from the Statistics Department.

 Methodology-wise, I am interested in the inferential challenges posed by complex data generating processes.
 My expertise in this domain includes causal inference, machine learning, and experimental design.
 Engineering-wise, I am interested in building scalable, end-to-end, production-quality data science software.
 I like to focus on combining these methodology and engineering skillsets to tackle challenging problems and build impactful data science product solutions.